‘The Wire’ announces internal review of articles related to Meta

 The news website reported that the social media company gave special privileges to BJP leader Amit Malviya when it came to having posts removed.

-News website The Wire on Wednesday announced that it is undertaking an internal review of all documents amid its dispute with Meta that started with an article claiming Bharatiya Janata Party leader Amit Malviya had special privileges on the company’s Instagram social media platform when it came to having posts removed.
+News website The Wire on Tuesday announced that it is undertaking an internal review of all its documents related to Meta amid its dispute with the social media company that started with an article claiming Bharatiya Janata Party leader Amit Malviya had special privileges on Instagram when it came to having posts removed.

+In a statement, The Wire said it will withhold the articles about Meta, which owns Instagram, and will conduct an internal review of all the information and material provided by its sources.

-“Based on our findings, we will determine a future course of action and inform our readers as well, and promise to act – as always – in their best interests,” the news website said in a statement.
+“Based on our findings, we will determine a future course of action and inform our readers as well, and promise to act – as always – in their best interests,” the news website said.

+The statement said the organisation will explore if it could share the original documents used in the reporting amid doubts raised by experts about some of the material.

+“We sought to check the integrity and authenticity of the new source material as best we could, and then proceeded to draft each report, being careful to strike a balance between showing our readers what this material contained but not enough to reveal the sources’ identities,” it added.

 On October 6, The Wire said that that Instagram had deleted a satirical post showing a man worshipping a statue of Uttar Pradesh Chief Minister Adityanath for violating the platform’s guidelines on “nudity and sexual content” even though the image did not depict any nudity.